This article was last updated on April 26, 2022.

 Tip: For extra protein, you can reach beyond your pantry and add chicken or beef to the meals above.

-If you need more healthy meal ideas, head to the recipes tab at the top of this page.
-Other sites to check out include SuperCook External Site, which searches for recipes based on ingredients you already have, and Cans Get You Cooking External Site, which features a wide variety of recipes from mains, sides, and desserts to brunch and holiday favorites based around canned fruits and vegetables.
+You can also check out all our recipes here on Blue, or other sites like SuperCook External Site, which searches for recipes based on ingredients you already have, and Cans Get You Cooking External Site, which features a wide variety of recipes from mains, sides, and desserts to brunch and holiday favorites based around canned fruits and vegetables.